cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu.md

 ---

-Cemu should now be running the fastest it can, with a huge incrase in performance for some users.
+Cemu should now be running the fastest it can, with a huge increase in performance for some users.
 There are even more ways to improve framerates in Breath of the Wild.
 Follow our optimization guide for more info.

 Continue to [Optimizing Breath of the Wild](optimizing-botw) (Optional) {: .notice--textbox}